 The live settings page is where you can access you stream's Vimeo URL, add a thumbnail, grab the embed code for your stream, enable live viewer chat, and (when you're ready!) go live.

 Along the top of the live settings page, you’ll see a pencil icon next to your stream's title, which allows you to edit it, as well as a countdown of how much time you have remaining in your broadcast (individual Vimeo streams cannot exceed 12 hours).
-Also on this page, you’ll find the option to add a thumbnail (on the bottom left of the player window), as well as the Onsite, Embed, and Social tabs.
+Also on this page, you’ll find the option to add a thumbnail (on the bottom left of the player window), as well as the Onsite, Embed, and Destinations tabs.

 This tab contains the shareable link for your stream on Vimeo, the toggle switch to enable/disable live chat, a button to change your event's privacy settings, and the description box for you to edit.